A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 Maisy’s Pearl Oyster Bar

-Maisy’s Pearl Oyster Bar is a must-visit for oyster enthusiasts.
-With a selection of high-quality and sustainability-sourced oysters that changes daily, you’ll always have something new to try.
-In addition to oysters, there are plenty of other seafood-focused menu items available.
+Maisy’s Pearl Oyster Bar is a must-visit, with a selection of high-quality and sustainably sourced oysters.
+There are also plenty of other seafood-focused menu items available.

-For a unique and tasty experience, enrol in an oyster shucking class.
+For a unique and tasty experience, sign up for an oyster shucking class.
 Learn almost everything there is to know about these beloved bivalves from owner and shucking champion David Burns.

 Location: 342 Barton Street East, Hamilton